Has Sex, Will Travel

 In 2004, I was sixteen and working as a hostess in a restaurant in Jupiter, FL.
 For context, the restaurant was called The Tavern, and it was located less than a half a mile from Orchids of Asia, the Jupiter Day Spa where Robert Kraft and so many men like him went to get no-strings hand jobs from enslaved Chinese women who couldn’t speak English or recognize his face.
 At the time, the restaurant where I worked drew in the older moneyed crowd you might expect to hang with guys like Robert Kraft.
 There were always lots of foreign sports cars in the parking lot; lots of diamonds on the women who ate dinner there; as a hostess, it wasn’t unusual for men to slip me $100 bills to get a table faster than what I had promised.
 I don’t want to sound elitist, but I have been to some beautiful, expensive places in the world since my days at The Tavern.
-If you are throwing $100 at a sixteen year old hostess to sit in a dimly lit restaurant in Jupiter, FL called The Tavern to eat a steak and drink a scotch, you probably have too much money.
+If you are throwing $100 at a sixteen year old hostess to sit in a dimly lit restaurant in Jupiter, FL to eat a steak and drink a scotch, you probably have too much money.

 The owner was an older man, and we rarely saw him.
 His son was more involved in the regular operation of the restaurant, and he was a youthful-looking forty.
 I don’t remember his name (was it Jerry?) but I do remember the way he’d stroll into the restaurant wearing light wash bootcut True Religion jeans and untucked collared shirts with pastel paisley patterns on the cuffs.
 The early 2000s were a weird time in fashion, and this guy was trying.
-The family owned a bunch of restaurants throughout the Southeast and Jerry carried the kind of smug white male privilege that I finally have the words for but always knew to be cautious of, even at sixteen.
-He was the kind of guy that would put his hand around your neck or on the small of your back, the kind of guy who leaned in so close that you could smell his breath, the kind of guy who’d saunter and sway around the restaurant like he was the King of fucking Egypt.
+The family owned a bunch of restaurants throughout the Southeast and Jerry carried the kind of smug white male privilege that I only have the words for now but always knew to be cautious of, even at sixteen.
+He was the kind of guy that would put his hand around your neck or on the small of your back, the kind of guy who leaned in so close that you could smell his breath, the kind of guy who’d saunter and sway around the restaurant like he was a king.

 There was always something subversive about the restaurant - the owners, the clientele, Jerry.
 The Tavern closed years ago, but I did a search recently to see if the other restaurants they owned had survived.
 I don’t think they did.
 My hope is that Jerry’s family fortune went up in flames in the 2008 - 2009 housing crisis.
-I picture him, still in his lightwash True Religion jeans, living like the rest of us do - selling used cars, pushing paper, slinging drinks.
+I picture him, still in his light wash True Religion jeans, living like the rest of us do - selling used cars, pushing paper, slinging drinks.
 It’s unlikely, rich white men have their ways of staying afloat, but the fantasy is a nice one.

 I was working the hostess stand one night when, towards the end of my shift at 10 or 11 o’clock, I answered a call to the restaurant's telephone.
 A man with a voice steeped in age was on the other line.
 He claimed to be the owner of the restaurant and asked if I wouldn’t mind making some extra money.
 He had a friend who was bed-bound, the result of some medical condition or procedure, I don’t remember which.
 He was lonely and needed a friend.
 How would I mind talking to him?
 Just talking.
 The pay would be handsome.